nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 - Is executed by the `Duke` object.
 - Prints the output to the user through the `Ui` component.

+### CommandCreator component

+The `CommandCreator` represents a class with methods that generate `Commands` from parsed arguments from `Parser` class.

+The `CommandCreator` class:
+- Takes in arguments as needed by `Parser` class.
+- Splits the arguments further into more parts if the `Command` has more arguments in the description.
+- Returns a `Command` subclass object depending on the method that was called.

 <!-- @@author GuoAi -->
 ### Storage component